knuesel/typst-minideck/examples/metropolis-slides.typ

   Add the `<end-slide>` label to the slide that marks the end of your presentation.

-  Slides coming after this point are ignored by the progress indicator.
+  Slides coming after this point are excluded from the outline and ignored by the progress indicator.
 ]

 #slide[